p4gefau1t/trojan-go/README.md

 }
 ```

-You will only need to set up the client's config file, and the server will automatically detect it.
+You only need to set the client's configuration file, and the server will automatically detect whether to enable multiplexing.

 ### Portable

-It's written in golang, so it's static compiled by default.
-You can easily build and deploy it to your server, pc, raspberry pi, and router.
+It's written in Golang, and Golang compiles statically by default, which means that you can execute the compiled single executable directly on the target machine without having to consider dependencies.
+You can easily compile (or cross compile) it and deploy it on your server, PC, Raspberry Pi, or even a router.

 ## Build